Air-sea rescue: Germany

-In July 1940, a white-painted He 59 operating near Deal, Kent was shot down and the crew taken captive because it was sharing the air with 12 Bf 109 fighters and because the British were wary of Luftwaffe aircraft dropping spies and saboteurs.
-The German pilot's log showed that he had noted the position and direction of British convoys—British officials determined that this constituted military reconnaissance, not rescue work.
+In July 1940, a white-painted He 59 operating near Deal, Kent was shot down and the crew taken captive because it was sharing the air with 12 Bf 109 fighters and the British were wary of Luftwaffe aircraft dropping spies and saboteurs.
+The German pilot's log showed that he had noted the position and direction of British convoys.
+British officials determined that this constituted military reconnaissance, not rescue work.
 The Air Ministry issued Bulletin 1254 indicating that all enemy air-sea rescue aircraft were to be destroyed if encountered.
 Winston Churchill later wrote "We did not recognise this means of rescuing enemy pilots who had been shot down in action, in order that they might come and bomb our civil population again."

-Germany protested against this order on the grounds that rescue aircraft were part of the Geneva Convention agreement stipulating that belligerents must respect each other's "mobile sanitary formations" such as field ambulances and hospital ships.
+Germany protested against this order on the grounds that rescue aircraft were part of the Geneva Convention agreement, stipulating that belligerents must respect each other's "mobile sanitary formations" such as field ambulances and hospital ships.
 Churchill argued that rescue aircraft were not anticipated by the treaty, and were not covered.
 British attacks on He 59s increased.
-The Seenotdienst ordered the rescue aircraft armed as well as painted in the camouflage scheme of their area of operation.
+The Seenotdienst ordered the rescue aircraft armed and painted in the camouflage scheme of their area of operation.
 Rescue flights were to be protected by fighter aircraft when possible.

 In October 1940, yellow-painted Sea Rescue Floats were placed by the Germans in waters where air emergencies were likely.
 The highly visible buoy-type floats held emergency equipment including food, water, blankets and dry clothing, and they attracted distressed airmen from both sides of the war.
-Both German and British rescue units checked the floats from time to time, picking up any airmen they found, though enemy airmen were immediately made prisoner of war.
+Both German and British rescue units checked the floats from time to time, picking up any airmen they found, with enemy airmen were immediately made prisoner of war.